Norm-resolvent convergence for Neumann Laplacians on manifolds thinning to graphs: Problem setup and preliminaries

 We remark that the operators $\Gamma_1, \Gamma_1^{E (V)}$ thus defined are assumed to be neither closed nor indeed closable.

-In our setup, we make the following concrete choice of the operators $\Lambda^{E(V)}$: these operators in what follows are the Dirichlet-to-Neumann maps pertaining to the components $Q_E$ and $Q_V$, respectively.
-Precisely, for the problem
+In our setup, we make the following concrete choice of the operators $\Lambda^{E(V)}$: in what follows, they are the DN maps pertaining to the components $Q_E$ and $Q_V$, respectively.
+More precisely, for the problem

-$\Lambda^E$ maps the boundary values $\phi$ of $u_\phi$ to the negative traces of its normal derivative\footnote{This definition is inspired by \cite{Ryzh_spec}.
-Note that the operator thus defined is negative the classical Dirichlet to Neumann map $DN$ of e.g. \cite{Friedlander}.} $\partial_n u_\phi|_{\Gamma}$, where $n=-n_E$ is as above the ``edge-inward'' normal.
-This operator is well-defined by its sesquilinear form as a self-adjoint operator on $L^2(\Gamma)$ (see, e.g., \cite{Agranovich,Grubb}); one has $H^1(\Gamma)\subset \dom \Lambda^E$ by \cite{Brown}.
+the operator $\Lambda^E$ maps the boundary values $\phi$ of $u_\phi$ to the negative traces of its normal derivative\footnote{This definition is inspired by \cite{Ryzh_spec}.
+Note that the operator thus defined is negative the classical $DN$ map of e.g. \cite{Friedlander}.}